Davyrr/News-Website/README.md

 # News-Website
-A repository containing the website i created during my intern at CAERC
+A repository containing the website i created during my internship at CAERC